api3dao/oev-docs/docs/oev-searchers/in-depth/data-feeds/index.md

 ---
-title: dAPIs
+title: Data feeds
 pageHeader: OEV Searchers → In Depth
 outline: deep
 ---

 <PageHeader/>

-# dAPIs
+# Data feeds

 Searchers need a way to monitor real-time off-chain prices to find profitable opportunities.
 Traditionally, searchers have needed to buy API subscriptions from underlying oracle sources, creating additional friction in the process.
-Api3 simplifies this process by providing the same data that is used for updating dAPIs to searchers publicly - and without cost.
+Api3 simplifies this process by providing the same data that is used for updating data feeds to searchers publicly - and without cost.

-The price feed solution from Api3 is called dAPIs, and their design allows extracting OEV with ease.

-## How dAPIs work?
+## How data feeds work?

 Let's start from the ground up.
-The dAPI logic is dictated by the Api3ServerV1 contract.
+The data feed logic is dictated by the Api3ServerV1 contract.
 The central part of Api3 feeds is first-party oracles, relying on cryptographic signatures verified on-chain.

+Internally, we refer to our data feeds as dAPIs.
+This is also the terminology used across Api3 contracts.
+We'll be following the same terminology in this section.

 ### dAPI structure